 - Baghdad International Airport and Erbil International Airport remain open.
 Most international carriers are continuing operations out of Baghdad.
 There have been some flight cancellations.
 Some airlines have suspended operations out of Erbil and flights are heavily booked.
 The situation could change at very short notice and Australians should make arrangements to depart without delay.

-- We advise Australians to reconsider their need to travel to Iraqi Kurdistan – the provinces of Dahuk, Erbil and Sulaymaniyah – due to the high threat of terrorism and risk of kidnapping.
+- We advise Australians not to travel to Iraqi Kurdistan – the provinces of Dahuk, Erbil and Sulaymaniyah – following clashes between armed opposition groups and Peshmerga forces

-- Given the unpredictable security situation and very high threat of terrorist activity, we strongly recommend that you register your travel and contact details with us so we can contact you in an emergency.
+- Given the extremely dangerous security situation we strongly recommend that you register your travel and contact details with us so we can contact you in an emergency.